 - CPR involves teams working closely together

-- The procedure is high aerosol generating
+- The procedure is high aerosol-generating procedure

 - Cardiac arrest exerts a lot of pressure on those involved and could lead to compromise to recommended standards

-Guidelines for Performing CPR to COVID-19 Patients:
+Guidelines for Performing CPR to COVID-19 Patients

 - The AHA recommends that doors remain closed during resuscitation to minimize the spread of the virus to the surrounding space.

-To achieve this you need to:
+To achieve this, you need to:

-The decision making process
+The decision-making process

-CPR classes also provide knowledge on how to recognize the signs of cardiac arrest early enough to provide the required assistance and save the victims life.
-Most organizations require CPR certification especially during this COVID-19 pandemic.
-CPR skills are not only basic for healthcare workers but also other professions.
-The skills applies in CPR are easy to follow even for non professionals.
-The training is also open for anyone interested to join regardless of their levels of education and age.
+CPR classes also provide knowledge on recognizing the signs of cardiac arrest early enough to give the required assistance and save the victim's life.
+Most organizations require CPR certification, especially during this COVID-19 pandemic.
+CPR skills are not only basic for healthcare workers but also for other professions.
+The skills apply in CPR are easy to follow, even for non-professionals.
+The training is also open for anyone interested in joining, regardless of their levels of education and age.